*Post contains affiliate links.

-But what I didn’t realise until very recently is how incredibly easy almond butter it is to make yourself.
+But what I didn’t realise, is how incredibly easy homemade almond butter it is to make yourself.

-You’ll need a food blender to make almond butter, but it doesn’t need to be a state of the art, expensive, beast of a machine (although a beast is fine, of course!) – I’ve just got a simple hand blender with a mini chopper attachment, (like this one) and my almond butter always turns out a treat.
+You’ll need a food blender to make almond butter, but it doesn’t need to be an expensive beast of a machine – I’ve use a simple hand blender with a mini chopper attachment, (like this one) and my almond butter always turns fine.

-Raw almonds aren’t the cheapest things in the world to buy, but if you buy in bulk, making your own almond butter should still work out cheaper than buying shop bought versions (which are expensive!).
+Raw almonds aren’t the cheapest things in the world to buy, but if you buy in bulk, making your own almond butter should still work out cheaper than buying shop bought versions.

-And seriously, trust me on this – homemade almond butter looks and tastes just as good as the expensive whole food shop versions.
+And seriously, I think homemade almond butter looks and tastes just as good as the expensive whole food shop versions.